jobiewong/loremonger/README.md

 ## Todo

 - [ ] Detect if fmmpeg is installed and give option to download it if not
-- [ ] Save outputted notes in configured directory with naming conventions
 - [ ] Docs: write README
 - [ ] Refactor: audio-upload component
 - [ ] Delete associated files when deleting a session or campaign
+- [ ] Promopt when re-transcribing audio for a session that old data will be overwritten